University-Wide Minor in Entrepreneurship and Innovation (MEI)

 Underlying the MEI is the premise that the value of entrepreneurship education is to create an innovative, creative mindset and to add a set of entrepreneurial tools and experiences that will prepare students from across Cornell as citizens and professionals.
 There is no expectation that students have their own startup ideas nor that they necessarily aspire to become founders; the minor is not exclusively about ideation or the practical aspects of starting a company.
 Instead, it offers a more general approach to stimulate entrepreneurial thinking and problem solving by including courses that focus on generalized academic frameworks, exploring a range of contexts and challenges.

-The MEI is available to all undergraduate students who are graduating in fall 2018 or later across all colleges at Cornell University, including the Cornell SC Johnson College of Business.
+The MEI is available to all undergraduate students graduating in fall 2018 or later across all colleges at Cornell University, including the Cornell SC Johnson College of Business.
+In addition, the University-Wide Business Minor, business minor for engineers, and business minor for life sciences majors are administered by the Charles H. Dyson School of Applied Economics and Management.

-After fully reviewing the Overview of Coursework and Matrix for Guided Exploration, students declaring the intent to pursue the minor should address further questions on the minor to the MEI office (contact information below); however, we do not intend to provide in-depth mentoring or individualized consultation.
+After fully reviewing the Overview of Coursework and Matrix for Guided Exploration, students enrolling in the minor should address further questions on the minor to the MEI office; however, we do not intend to provide in-depth mentoring or individualized consultation.
 To obtain entrepreneurial mentoring, resources, and support, students are encouraged to utilize Blackstone LaunchPad through Entrepreneurship at Cornell.
 Students will also be put on a notification list that will be used to announce new offerings and opportunities for entrepreneurship-related programming through Entrepreneurship at Cornell and the Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship.

 - Review: Review the Overview of Coursework section below and the Matrix for Guided Exploration (PDF) to better understand the minor.